xpl/useless/README.md

 ### Recent updates / changelog

-- Webpack Hot Module Replacement now works (see the example app, should live-reload changes to `example/index.css`).
+- Webpack Hot Module Replacement now works (run the example app and try change `example/index.css`).
+It was previously broken due to `webpack-dev-server` incompatilibity with Webpack 2.
+This is solved by introducing [`webpack-hot-fix.js`](https://github.com/xpl/useless/blob/master/client/webpack-hot-fix.js).

 - You can now use ES6 getter syntax for defining properties in components/traits: `get something () { ... }`